Learning to Fly: Let's simulate evolution in Rust (pt 3)

 1 / (1 + 2 + 3) = 1 / 6 = 16%

-If we placed them all on a roulette wheel - or a pie chart, for all it matters - with each individual getting a slice of wheel as large as proportion of their fitness score to the rest:
+If we placed them all on a roulette wheel - or a pie chart, for all it matters - with each individual getting a slice of wheel as large as proportion of their fitness score to the entire population:

-A pie chart - or a roulette wheel, if you squeeze your eyes enough - illustrating individuals from the table above
+A pie chart (roulette wheel, if you squeeze your eyes enough) illustrating individuals from the table above

-... randomizing an individual would boil down to "spinning" the wheel with random force and seeing what came up:
+... then randomizing an individual would boil down to "spinning" the wheel with random amount of force and seeing what comes up:

-Living up to the generic-ness promise, instead of hard-coding our library to always use roulette wheel selection, let's create a trait - this way users will be able to use any algorithm they fancy:
+Living up to the genericness promise, instead of hard-coding our library to use roulette wheel selection, let's create a trait - this way users will be able to provide any algorithm they fancy:

 pub trait SelectionMethod {